dafnefluna/ReadMe-generator/Develop/generatedREADME.md

 We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.

 If you'd like to contribute further to the development of this project you can do so like this:
-If you'd like to contribute to this application please connect with Developr Dafne Luna t dafne.faviola.luan@gmail.com
+At this moment I am accepting feedback on my porfolio samples.
+Any is appreciated and welcome.

 ## Tests
+N/A

 ## Contact Us
-For more information about our project please visit our Github Repo https://github.com/dafnefluna/employee-tracker.
+For more information about our project please visit our Github Repo https://github.com/dafnefluna/dafnes-portfolio.
 Check out our other projects by vising our github at dafnefluna or email us at dafne.faviola.luna@gmail.com